BayLab/MarineGenomics2022/docs/05-Week5_R_Introduction_continued.md

 ```

 <img src="05-Week5_R_Introduction_continued_files/figure-html/5-22-1.png" width="768" />
+How does the relationship between sepal width and length differ between the three species?

+&nbsp;

 Finally in ggplot we may be interested in seeing the mean values plotted with error bars for several groups.
 You can use the function `stat_summary` to find the mean and error around that mean for the given grouping.

 Here's a plot looking at the mean chickweight by diet.